espejoserna/espejoserna/content/slides/philandfilm/semana-13.md

 <section>

 Conspiracy theories are sometimes true (Watergate).

-And thus they are sometimes reasonable to accept.
-But when?
+"Watergate scandal, interlocking political scandals of the administration of U.S. Pres.
+Richard M. Nixon that were revealed following the arrest of five burglars at Democratic National Committee (DNC) headquarters in the Watergate office-apartment-hotel complex in Washington, D.C., on June 17, 1972."

 </section>

 <section>

+Conspiracy theories are sometimes reasonable to accept.
+But when?
 There is no recipe.
 There is no single way to determine when not to believe.
 But we can be wary of how they are meant to work.

 </section>

 <section>

-Cassam suggests that conspiracy theories work because of vice of the mind.
+Cassam suggests that conspiracy theories work because of vices of the mind.

 </section>